-Note: Best eaten on the day of baking however they will last a couple of days in an air tight container.
+Note: This recipe is best eaten on the day of baking however they will last a couple of days in an air tight container.

 -If you’d prefer to make chocolate doughnuts, use chocolate almond milk instead of normal almond milk and an extra spoonful of cacao in the mixture, they can then be topped with melted dairy free chocolate.

--For pink sprinkled doughnuts, mix together some icing sugar with water and pink food colouring and dip your doughnuts in this, top with sprinkles.
+-For sprinkled doughnuts, mix together some icing sugar with water and food colouring of your choice and dip your doughnuts in this, top with sprinkles.

 -For original glazed, mix together icing sugar and water, dip the doughnuts in this and leave to dry.